How to Refer a Student

 - Meet in a confidential location.

 - Acknowledge the importance of the student's concerns.
-Emphasize that seeking help is not a weakness.

 - Tell the student about the confidential counseling services that are provided on campus.
 There is no additional cost to matriculated, full-time undergraduate students.
 Emphasize that counseling information is not a part of the university's record.